Azure/azure-sdk-for-cpp/sdk/storage/azure-storage-files-shares/swagger/README.md

       $.ShareItemDetails.properties["EnabledProtocols"].description = "The protocols which have been enabled on the share.";
       $.ShareItemDetails.properties["RootSquash"].description = "Root squash to set on the share.
 Only valid for NFS shares.";
       $.ShareItemDetails.properties["Last-Modified"].description = "The date and time the share was last modified.";
+      $.ShareItemDetails.properties["EnableSnapshotVirtualDirectoryAccess"].description = "Version 2023-08-03 and newer.
+Specifies whether the snapshot virtual directory should be accessible at the root of share mount point when NFS is enabled.
+This header is only returned for shares, not for snapshots.";
       $.ShareItemInternal.properties["Name"].description = "The name of the share.";
       $.ShareItemInternal.properties["Snapshot"].description = "The snapshot of the share.";
       $.ShareItemInternal.properties["Deleted"].description = "True if the share is deleted.";